pzivich/zEpid/docs/Graphics.rst

 Spline
 ^^^^^^^^^^^
-One important note is that ``functional_form_plot`` returns a ``matplotlib`` axes object, meaning that further items can be added to the plot.
-We will show the functionality of this through the spline example.
-We will add dashed lines on our plot to designate where the spline knots are located
+We will now compare using restricted quadratic splines for the functional form of age.
+To show how users can further edit the plot, we will add dashed lines to designate where the spline knots are located

 .. code::